StockSharp/AlgoTrading/Designer/Gallery/Schemas/Adx_Trend/README.md

 - **Long entry**: ADX is above the threshold, the candle crossed the moving average, the close is above the current SMA and the position is not long.
 The order buys the shared volume plus the size of an open short, so one order closes the short and opens the long.
 - **Short entry**: ADX is above the threshold, the candle crossed the moving average, the close is at or below the current SMA and the position is not short.
 The order sells the shared volume plus the size of an open long.
-- **Exit**: There is no separate exit: a position is held until the opposite crossing reverses it, exactly as in the original code, which implements neither a stop loss nor a take profit.
+- **Exit**: There is no separate exit, stop loss or take profit: a position is held until the opposite crossing reverses it.

 ## Parameters